 Find The Oberlin Psychology Department

-Psychology was my major while at Oberlin.
-The department equipped me with strong quantitative skills; taking advanced research methods classes and two full statistical research methods courses.
+The Psychology department at Oberlin equipped me with strong quantitative skills; taking advanced research methods classes and two full statistical research methods courses.
 I was also able to do much of my own research.
 I designed and ran a study on bodily awareness, that combined my interest for psychology and dance.
 That paper can be found below.
 I also did work designing a recycling contamination intervention for the city of Oberlin, and wrote a thesis on a conflict over aquaculture from a social psychological perspective.
-As I transition and look for jobs solving the environmental crisis, this couldn’t have prepared me better.
-I learned to think systematically and scientifically, I have a strong understanding of social psychology and I can use these psychological principles to effectively change behavior and solve problems.
+As I transition towards graduate school, I am grateful not just for the background in the field that I hope to enter, but also for the skills that I gained from this specific department.
+I learned to think systematically and scientifically, I have a strong understanding of social psychology and other psychology disciplines that will complement a career as a clinical psychologist.

 My Work In Psychology